AuYahyire/AutomaticTitleTagger/README.md

-# Titulador: Image Processing and Metadata Management Application
+# AutomaticTitleTagger: Image Processing and Metadata Management Application

 AITAG AutomaticTitleTagger is a PyQt5-based desktop application for processing images, analyzing their content, and managing metadata.
 It provides a user-friendly interface for configuring settings, selecting directories, and executing image processing tasks.